Marc Costanzo

 Marc Francis Costanzo (born August 1, 1972) is a Canadian singer, musician, music publishing executive and the co-lead vocalist of the alternative rock group Len.
 Costanzo and his older sister, Sharon Costanzo, formed Len in 1991, although the group has featured a revolving lineup of touring and studio musicians since its formation.
 In 1999, they released their third album, You Can't Stop the Bum Rush, which went platinum in the US and featured the platinum-selling single "Steal My Sunshine".

-Early life/Personal life
+Early life

 Born in Montreal, Costanzo moved with his family to Toronto in the early 1990s.
 He is of half Italian and half English descent.

 Music career

 Len

 Costanzo and his sister formed the pop duo Len in the early 1990s, and, with various touring and studio musicians, released several albums and singles over the next few years.
 The group self-released two studio albums, Superstar (1995) and Get Your Legs Broke (1997), through Costanzo's label, Funtrip Records.
 The band's third album, You Can't Stop the Bum Rush (1999), was more hip hop oriented, and Costanzo toured using the stage name Burger Pimp.
 Costanzo wrote several hits over the years, including "Steal My Sunshine", which Costanzo also produced and which contains samples of "More, More, More" by Andrea True Connection.
 Released as a single, "Steal My Sunshine" became an international hit and was nominated for a Juno Award in 2000.

 Since then, they have released two more albums: The Diary of the Madmen (2005) and It's Easy If You Try (2012).
 In 2012, Costanzo appeared in the last Len video, "It's My Neighbourhood", featuring scenes of Toronto.